jhwshin/arch-install/README.md

 A simple Arch Linux installer script written for myself.

-Please be careful not to blindly run this script as they may not suit your needs and could break your system.
+I highly recommend you don't run this script as they may not suit your needs or your system, but rather use it as a reference or a guide.

-If you are unfamiliar with the arch install process please don't run this script.
+If you are unfamiliar with the arch install process then definitely don't run this script without carefully reading through the it.

-Back up your system first!!
+And as always, back up your system first!!

 ## Summary